 Note: For Bridge Clusters, Umbrella controls are vital because they protect the boundary where the external trust enters your environment.

-Measuring Success: The Velocity KPI
+Measuring Success: Velocity Classes & the DCS

 Goal: DCS < 1.0

-(You must be faster than the adversary)
+(Defender must be faster than the adversary at every critical edge)

 - Forget generic lists.
 Build your program around the 10 Clusters.